 Improving agricultural performance in Benin

-- Increasing trade in seven agricultural products (fish, cassava by-products, palm oil, chilli, maize, peanut, soya).
+- Increasing trade in seven agricultural products (fish, cassava by-products, palm oil, chilli, maize, peanuts and soya).

 - Improving agricultural productivity.

-- Reducing trade barriers for agricultural products within Benin and with neighboring countries, particularly Nigeria.
+- Reducing trade barriers for agricultural products within Benin and with neighbouring countries, particularly Nigeria.

 A holistic approach to boosting agricultural performance

 The project’s implementation strategy is based on five integrated activity areas: 1) access to inputs and agricultural innovations, 2) market access and professionalization, 3) agricultural finance access, 4) ICT for agriculture, and 5) public-private partnerships.
 Gender and youth integration are cross-cutting issues throughout the project.